Adoria298/dictionary/README.md

 A dictionary look up app designed for the command line user.
 An example Latin dictionary is provided, feel free to update as your contribution, or to add other languages.

+## install

+1. Navigate to the [latest release](https://github.com/Adoria298/dictionary/releases/latest).
+Download an archive for your system from there (.zip or .tar.gz files).

+2. Unzip it, and move to the created directory.
+You may want to add this folder to your shell path.

 ## usage

+Ensure the directory created by installation instructions is in the shell path (or you're in it.)

 At the commandline, run: `python cli.py {dictionary file} {config file}`.
 Ensure the `python` command points to python 3.6 at least.
 If it does not, but `python3` or `python3.6` do, use them instead.
 The dictionary file can be any csv file in the format defined below.
 Included in this repository is a limited Latin dictionary, `latin.csv`.
 By default `latin.json` will be used as the config file, if this parameter is not supplied.
 You can use it with the following command.